TheNoobInventor/2wd-rpi-ros-line-follower/README.md

 ## Hardware

 ### Components
-This also includes tools and misc like double sided tape
+This also includes tools and misc like double sided tape, duck tape

 Pictures of some components/sensors